-Located in the heart of the Scottish Borders, the Roxburghe course is set within a 50,000-acre estate owned by the Duke and Duchess of Roxburghe.
+Located in the heart of the Scottish Borders, the Roxburghe course is set within a 50,000-acre estate formerly owned by the Duke and Duchess of Roxburghe.
 A charming Jacobean mansion doubles up as a clubhouse and a stylish hotel.
-Within the grounds, some three miles away, lies the Duke and Duchess's home, Floors Castle, the largest inhabited castle in Scotland.
+Within the estate, some three miles away, lies the Duke and Duchess's home, Floors Castle, the largest inhabited castle in Scotland.
 It's truly an exquisite setting.

 The Duke, a keen golfer, commissioned former Ryder Cup player Dave Thomas to design the course and it opened for play following an exhibition match between Nick Faldo and Colin Montgomerie in 1997.
 The course bears Thomas's hallmarks, large, well-shaped greens and deep bunkers.
 The Roxburghe is certainly one of his best designs, sitting nicely alongside the Belfry and San Roque.
 The Scottish Seniors Open was staged at the Roxburghe from 2001 to 2005: David Oakley, Denis Durnian, Nick Job, Terry Gale and Bill Longmuir proved worthy Roxburghe winners.

 Scoring well requires stout driving from the numerous elevated tees to the generous fairways.
 We suggest that you select your tee box carefully.
 There are four positions, ranging from 7,111 yards at the back, to a more leisurely 5,660 yards from the forward tees.
 The course makes good use of the natural features of the land, including the various elevation changes and the salmon rich River Teviot.
 The signature hole is undoubtedly the 14th, a stunning par five, aptly named "Viaduct".
 The river and a steep bank run along the left, guarding the full length of the hole, whilst the imposing viaduct watches silently on.
 It's a serious challenge, which belies its stroke index of 15.